ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/dq_transformation/dq_transformation.rst

 .. doxygenfunction:: uz_ab_to_dq_transformation

-This transformation and its inverse need to be created even tho there was already an existing Park tranformation.
+This transformation and its inverse need to be created even tho there was already an existing Park transformation.
-The existing Park transformation function actually integrated the threephase Clarke transformaion so it is not usable in the multiphase case.
+The existing Park transformation function actually integrated the threephase Clarke transformation so it is not usable in the multiphase case.

 .. math::